Josh Naylor Player Props: Guardians vs. White Sox

-Josh Naylor -- with a slugging percentage of .600 in his past 10 games, including four home runs -- will be in action for the Cleveland Guardians against the Chicago White Sox, with Dylan Cease on the mound, on May 23 at 6:10 PM ET.
+On Wednesday, Josh Naylor (.657 slugging percentage in past 10 games, including four home runs) and the Cleveland Guardians face the Chicago White Sox, whose starting pitcher will be Michael Kopech.
+First pitch is at 1:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Mets.
+In his last game, he went 1-for-4 with a double and an RBI against the White Sox.

 Josh Naylor Game Info & Props vs. the White Sox